medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

       "birthDate": "1980-06-06"
     }
     ```
-1. After a maximum of 1 minute, a polling request from the OpenMRS mediator to the FHIR server.
-The results should include the newly created patient.
+1. After a maximum of 1 minute, a polling request from the OpenMRS mediator, and related GET requests to the FHIR server and OpenMRS.
+The results from the FHIR server should include the newly created patient.
     ![](openmrs-sync-patient.png)
-1. A request to OpenMRS containing the newly created patient.
+1. A POST request to OpenMRS containing the newly created patient.
     ![](openmrs-post-patient.png)
-1. A request to the FHIR server updating the patient with the corresponding id from OpenMRS.
+1. A PUT request to the FHIR server updating the patient with the corresponding id from OpenMRS.
     ![](fhir-put-patient.png)

-If all the above look OK, you should now be able to search in OpenMRS for the patient.
+If all the above look OK, you should now be able to search in OpenMRS for the patient by name, phone number, or patient id.

 This sequence diagrams shows the entire flow including the OpenMRS Mediator and the intermediate FHIR Server.
 ![](cht-outgoing-patients.png)